CompMethods-ICTP-SAIFR-Serrapilheira/Palm_trees_biogeography/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+Author: Thales Moreira de Lima (<thalesdrago@gmail.com>) Instructors:
+Sara Mortara and Andrea Sanchéz-Tapia

 This project is the final assignment of the Scientific Computing course that took place during 2022 as part of the Serrapilheira/ICTP-SAIFR Quantitative Biology Program.

-The folder structure of this project is the following:
+The idea of this project is to use biogeographic models to combine biogeographic data and a phylogeny and infer the ancestral range of the palms (Arecaceae) of the subfamily Arecaceae.

+August, 2022

+## Folder structure

     project/
          ├── biblio/
     *    ├── data/
+         │   ├── GIS
     *    │   ├── raw
     *    │   └── processed
          ├── docs/